 For more specific tips, check out the detailed care guide below.

 In terms of care difficulty, the Hairy Philodendron is typically easy-to-care-for.
 The main growing considerations are the amount of light and the well-draining soil that this plant has.

-The growing speed of a Hairy Philodendron is typically moderate.
+The growing speed of a Red Bristle Philodendron is typically moderate.
 Indoors, it reaches a mature height of 15 inches.

 You can manage this plant’s height with proper pruning during the growing season in the spring and summer.

 Philodendron plants generally prefer a pot with good drainage, and a medium-sized plastic, terracotta, or clay pot works fine.
 Drainage holes are important to keep excess water from drowning the roots of your Hairy Philodendron.

 Moving your Philodendron Squamiferum into a bigger pot allows more space for its roots to expand.
 You will typically know that it’s time to repot when you see roots lining the sides of the pot or when you notice that growth has stopped or slowed down.